shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You may spend 1 AP to draw a card from the top of your spell deck.
 When you draw a card and look at the card front, the spell is instantly cast on you, regardless of its casting time or material component requirements.
 This is called a Drawn spell.

 If the Drawn spell can target one or more creatures, it only targets the card holder.
-If the Drawn spell is an area of effect spell, the center of the effect is on the card holder.
+If the Drawn spell is an AoE spell, the center of the effect is on the card holder.
 If the card holder is an invalid target for the spell, then the spell has no effect (e.g. a living creature draws Distort Value).
 If the Drawn spell creates something, it does so in the closest available space to the card holder.
 The Drawn spell automatically succeeds any Spell checks, and the target automatically fails any Agility saves for the Drawn spell.

 You are the caster of these spells, and the card holder is the target.

+The Drawn spell doesn’t cost MP to cast from the deck, but gets cast with no enhancements.
+This cost reduction does not apply to Bond Affinity options applied to it when cast.

-The deck sustains all Drawn spells drawn from it, and can sustain a number of active spells at a time equal to your CM.
-A Drawn spell does not automatically end when its deck is destroyed.
+The deck Sustains all Drawn spells drawn from it, and can sustain a number of active spells at a time equal to your CM.
+A Drawn spell automatically ends when its deck is destroyed.

 If you’re willing, other creatures can also use this feature to draw a card.
 Otherwise, they must try to steal a card to draw one.